Kayal314/Habitat-Simulation/README.md

-<p>Idea:<br>
+<p>Abstract:<br>
-Simulation of evolution in a three-tier ecosystem by randomly assigning genetic traits to the initial population.<br></p>
+We simulate evolution in a three-tier ecosystem by randomly assigning genetic traits to the initial population.
+Hence, we <b>study the variation of the genetic traits of animals each generation</b>.
+Darwin's theory of natural selection states that "the fittest survive".
+Assuming it is a tautology, we can study the average genetic traits at the end of the simulation and <b>determine the "fitter" characteristics of animals</b>.
+Futher, the simulation shall help to visualize the process of evolution (variation of genetics, population, strain on natural resources, etc) in a simple and comprehensive way.
+Increasing or decreasing the variation in the initial population can produce drastic changes to the population curve.
+Hence, we study the <b>relationship between initial variation and successful population curve</b><br></p>
 <p>
 Structure of ecosystem:<br>
 The ecosystem consists of producers (autotrophic) (plants), primary consumers (rabbits), and secondary consumers (foxes)<br>